Pirwa: Name and character

-While it was initially considered uncertain by Hittitologists if Pirwa was regarded exclusively as a male deity or if both female and male forms coexisted, the modern consensus is that the former view is correct, while the latter was the result treating the feminine phrase MUNUS.LUGAL as an epithet of this god due to mistranslations.
+While it was initially considered uncertain by Hittitologists if Pirwa was regarded exclusively as a male deity or if both female and male forms coexisted, the modern consensus is that the former view is correct, while the latter was the result of treating the feminine title MUNUS.LUGAL as an epithet of this god due to mistranslations.

 Pirwa was considered the god of horses, and the connection between him and these animals is well attested.
 Evidence includes both textual sources linking him with horses in omens and descriptions of his iconography.
 Two examples of the latter are known, one from Šippa and the other from Zipariwa; in both cases he is described as a male figure standing on a horse.
 Other animals associated with him were the eagle and the lion.
 Pirwa could also be portrayed as a fearsome warrior god.
 This aspect of his character is best attested from areas inhabited by Luwians.
 His epithets include parḫant, "chasing, hunting, galloping", and possibly ma-a-ya-[...]/ma-a-e-eš, "powerful".
-The former might be connected to his association with horses.
+The former might reflect his association with horses.

 Associations with other deities

-In offering lists Pirwa typically appears alongside other deities associated with Kanesh by the Hittites, such as Aškašepa, Maliya, Hašamili, Ḫaššušara and Kamrušepa.
-However, this group was most likely a late invention, and not all of them necessarily were necessarily worshiped in the earliest periods of the history of Hittite religion.
+In offering lists Pirwa typically appears alongside other deities associated with Kanesh by the Hittites, such as Aškašepa, Maliya, Ḫašamili, Ḫaššušara and Kamrušepa.
+However, this group was most likely a late invention, and not all of them were necessarily worshiped in the earliest periods of the history of Hittite religion.
 In a formula opening a Hittite healing ritual, Pirwa is responsible for passing on information delivered to him by Maliya to Kamrušepa.